Western Sydney Infrastructure Plan - Local Roads Package

 The purpose of this project is to improve safety and traffic efficiency at intersections along Erskine Park Road and to improve accessibility for the St Clair and Erskine Park communities.
 There is currently no scope to mitigate the existing traffic noise within this project.

 Traffic changes will be in place to ensure the work zones are safe for road users and workers.
-The speed limit on Erskine Park Road between Chameleon Drive and Swallow Drive has been reduced to 60 km/h, 24 hours a day, seven days a week until project completion.
+The speed limit on Erskine Park Road between Explorers Way and Swallow Drive has been reduced to 60 km/h, 24 hours a day, seven days a week until project completion.

 Erskine Park Road near Explorers Road may also require a reduced speed limit to 60km/h commencing early 2019.